Codasign/proc-arduino/etch_a_sketch/README.md

 --------
 Review setting up a potentiometer and reading in an analogue value into the Arduino.

 Send the potentiometer value to Processing using newlines.
+Note that the button won't work any more.

 In Processing, use bufferUntil to parse string values and then map potentiometer range to window width.
 Control the x position of the pen with the potentiometer.